There are various incentives available to businesses depending on the economic activity, industry, location, and size of the firm.

 India has introduced several regulatory improvements to enhance the Ease of Doing Business (EoDB).
 These include simplifying compliance processes such as application filings, renewals, inspections, and record submissions to reduce bureaucratic delays.
 Over 3,400 minor legal provisions have been decriminalized, and redundant laws have been repealed or amended to create a more business-friendly environment.

 Digitization has also played a key role, with online platforms replacing manual paperwork, increasing transparency and efficiency.
-The introduction of PAN as a universal business identifier has streamlined regulatory approvals across government departments.
+The introduction of the Permanent Account Number (PAN) as a universal business identifier has streamlined regulatory approvals across government departments.
 As a result, India’s global Ease of Doing Business ranking improved from 142 in 2014 to 63 in 2020, making the country more attractive for investments and entrepreneurship.

 Incentive applicable for FY 2025-26